ietf/id-guidelines/README.md

       be numbered.

 - [ ] Verify that no text extends beyond the 72nd column of a line.
-This limit is especially important for diagrams and code, which the RFC Editor may not be able to trivially reformat to fall within the margins.
+This limit is especially important for diagrams, which the RFC Editor may not be able to trivially reformat to fall within the margins.